 |

-How to File a Car Crash Report in Kentucky:
+How To File a Car Crash Report in Kentucky |

 |

-Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
-While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are subject to change through new legislation, higher court rulings, ballot initiatives, and other means.
+While we strive to provide the most current information, consult a personal injury attorney or conduct legal research to verify your state laws.

 Mailing in a Civilian Collision Report Form